 a) Competition law: Current approaches in competition law tend to regard short term consumer pricing gains as an adequate indicator of vibrant market competition (Khan, 2019).
 Understandably, this signal becomes extremely misleading in emerging digital markets where dominant platform companies often pursue strategies of free/deep-discounted products and services with an eye on long term consolidation of the network-data advantage for market domination (Curbing Corporate Power Alliance, 2019).
 In this scenario, competition law must move away from a narrow, neoliberal consumer welfarist approach.
-Instead, it must adopt economic structuralism as a framework to address the undue advantage that digital platforms enjoy in their role as "unavoidable trading partners" in the multisided markets they control (Cremer et al, 2019).
+Instead, it must adopt economic structuralism as a framework to address the undue advantage that digital platforms enjoy in their role as "unavoidable trading partners" in the multisided markets they control (Cremer et al., 2019).
 The unique vantage that platforms occupy enables them to engage in upstream and downstream price manipulation, which policy must be able to check.

 The opacity that surrounds such data-supported gaming by platform companies makes it difficult to identify and establish proof of willful anti-competitive conduct.
 The EU has attempted to address this through its February 2019 regulation for platform businesses.
-It has mandated a duty of transparency (to be effective by 2020) with Competition law must be overhauled to check price manipulation by platforms Merger scrutiny must guard against the concentration of big data power regard to standard terms and conditions of service (including data practices and notice of changes in terms of services) on all platform intermediaries providing digital services.
+It has mandated a duty of transparency (to be effective by 2020) with regard to standard terms and conditions of service (including data practices and notice of changes in terms of services) on all platform intermediaries providing digital services.
 This covers search engines, e-commerce marketplaces, app stores, social media and even price comparison tools.
 In addition, it has provided user guarantees for a right to explanation pertaining to algorithmic ranking and prioritization of goods and services on platform marketplaces (European Commission Press Release, 2019).